 The different uses of Liver function tests include:

-- help in the diagnosis of other conditions such as gallstone.
+help in the diagnosis of other conditions, such as gallstones.

 Commonly available liver tests include-

-- Alkaline phosphatase (ALP) – higher than normal levels may indicate liver damage or diseases, such as a blocked bile duct, or certain bone diseases.
+Alkaline phosphatase (ALP) – higher than normal levels may indicate liver damage, diseases like a blocked bile duct, or certain bone diseases.

-- Aspartate aminotransferase (AST) – and increase in AST levels may indicate liver damage or disease.
+Aspartate aminotransferase (AST) – increased AST levels may indicate liver damage or disease.

-- Albumin and total protein – less than normal levels of albumin and total protein indicate liver damage or disease.
+Albumin and total protein – less than average albumin levels and total protein indicate liver damage or disease.

-Gamma-glutamyl transferase (GGT) – above normal levels may indicate liver or common bile duct damage.
+Gamma-glutamyl transferase (GGT) – above normal levels may indicate liver or typical bile duct damage.

 Get personalized guidance on Integrative cancer treatment to improve chances of cure and manage side-effects better.